 Bachelor's degree program graduates who'd like to continue their education have a couple of options.
 Curriculum and admission requirements for master's degree programs related to pharmaceutical sales are outlined below.

 Pharmaceutical Sales Master's Degree

-Applicants to an MBA program will need a bachelor's degree.
-In many cases, any major will suffice.
-Graduate pharmacy programs, however, generally accept applicants with an undergraduate pharmacy degree.
+Applicants to an MBA program need a bachelor's degree; in many cases, any major will suffice.
+Graduate level pharmacy administration programs, however, generally prefer applicants with an undergraduate pharmacy degree.
 Students with a four-year degree in another field could also be accepted, though they might be required to complete undergraduate pharmacy administration classes in addition to their graduate coursework.

 - Pharmaceutical regulation